tichambers99/itss-project-manager/README.md

               DB: "your_database"
           };
   - run server with command:

         npm start
-  -server will run on: http://localhost:3000/
+  - server will run on: http://localhost:3000/